What is CRM?

 Sales reps create and share opportunities in the sales force automation database.
 Sales management can view real-time sales forecasts and pipelines on dashboards and reports.
 Also, quotes are created using a product and services catalog and add contracts.
 This functionality provides a 360-degree view of sales processes, activities, and contact information.

 Marketing automation is for prospecting potential customers and servicing existing customers.
 For instance, you can create marketing campaigns with personalized emails with templates.
 Then, track who has opened the emails and clicked the links.
 This process helps the marketing teams know when a lead is qualified to pass to the sales team.

 Marketing teams can track the success of a campaign through the sales cycle.
 ROI is quickly determined after each marketing campaign using the same metrics.

 Customer Service/Ticketing System

-Customer service features ensure customer satisfaction and retention.
+Customer service features to ensure customer satisfaction and retention.
 You respond to customers with more accurate information quickly.
 U.S. companies lose half their customers every five years.
-It is much more difficult to capture new customers than to keep existing clients.
+It is much more difficult to capture new customers than keep existing ones.

 Top Benefits of CRM

 The main benefits of a CRM system are improved productivity, better customer experience, and increased sales.
 Manual processes are automated, and issues are solved more efficiently.
 Accomplish each aspect through the four key areas of CRM.

 Relationship Management Database Benefits